events & special offers

 Most health fund rebates can be processed on the day through our Hicaps terminal.

-We are member’s preferred providers for the following healthfunds – HCF and CBHS.
+We are member’s preferred providers for the following healthfunds – HCF, NIB and CBHS.

 Any rebate you receive from your health fund will be determined by your level of cover and the maximum limit imposed to you by your health fund.
 Due to privacy laws, we cannot access any information relating to your level of cover.
 The rebate you will receive is best checked with your health fund directly.